TaxManDan/cse210-projects/prove/Develop04/README.md

 After the user chosen an activity it will display the activity's name and descripition and will prompt the user for a duration and then will run the activity for the duration.
 After the activity it will display the duration of the activity they completed and it will store it in the log with the current date and time.
 They can view the log from the main menu.
+If you want to reset the log you have to manually delete all the lines in the log.csv file.

 To achieve this functionality the program is split into 5 classes and a csv file: